davidcairuz/image-processing-final-project/README.md

 ## Input Images Description

 As for the partial report update, we are going to use only digital images with the symbols " . " and " _ " representing, respectively, dots and dashes, the standardized sequence of two signal durations.
+For better comprehension, each line contains one letter.

 The images are .jpeg with a white background and the symbols are written in black.